sisl/autoATC/README.md

 ### How do I get set up? ###

-Install Julia (see http://julialang.org/downloads/) and download packages using Pkg.add(<PackageName>); alternatively, run Julia remotely on JuliaBox (see https://juliabox.org/)
+* Install Julia (see http://julialang.org/downloads/) and download packages using Pkg.add(<PackageName>)
+* Alternatively, run Julia remotely on JuliaBox (see https://juliabox.org/)

 The project is organized as follows: